Day 3: To Estaing

 St-Côme-d’Olt (elevation of 385 meters – 1,260 feet) lies in the valley of the Lot River (Lot is a corruption in French of the original name “Olt”), and is a very charming old village with medieval half-timbered buildings.
 It could well be your stopping place for the night (hotels, gite, camping, about 60 kilometers from Aumont-Aubrac).
 At the minimum, it is worth an hour’s visit .
 If you stay, you will want to take a very short, extra day on the following day to stay at Estaing.
 However, given the speed of the descent from Aubrac, you may feel, as I did, that it is too early to call it a day, and continue onwards.

 As you cross the river, stop and look left at the “pilgrims bridge”.
 There are food and other shops just across the pilgrim bridge, on a charming narrow old street one block to the left of the highway.
 Continue uphill straight away from the water to the south by all the shops, not taking the road which curves to your left.
 Before the end of the town you will see a sign for D556 on your right and Bessuéjouls.
-Traffic should be very light from now on.
+Traffic should be very light.

 The 11-16th century Romanesque church of St. Pierre de Bessuéjouls